vulpemventures/secp256k1-zkp/README.md

 * `commit` 33-byte commitment to being proved.
 * `blind` 32-byte blinding factor used by commit.
 * `nonce` 32-byte secret nonce used to initialize the proof.
-* `value` actual value of the commitment.
+* `value` actual value of the commitment as string.
-* `minValue` constructs a proof where the verifer can tell the minimum value is at least the specified amount.
+* `minValue` constructs a proof where the verifer can tell the minimum value is at least the specified amount (passed as string).
 * `base10Exp` base-10 exponent.
 Digits below above will be made public, but the proof will be made smaller.
 Allowed range is -1 to 18.
 * `minBits` number of bits of the value to keep private.
 (0 = auto/minimal, - 64).
 * `message` data to be embedded in the rangeproof that can be recovered by rewinding the proof.